Michael Trim (television producer)

 Michael Trim is a cinematographer, director, and producer.
-He is best known for his works on Weeds, Parks and Recreation, and Orange Is the New Black.
+He worked on the television series, Weeds, Parks and Recreation, and Orange Is the New Black.

 In 2010, Trim won a Primetime Emmy Award for Outstanding Cinematography for a Half-Hour Series for episode "A Modest Proposal" of the television series Weeds.

-Early life
+Early life and education

-Michael graduated from Juniata College in central Pennsylvania in 1976, and returned there to speak in 2011.
+Michael graduated from Juniata College in Huntingdon, Pennsylvania, in 1976, and returned there to speak in 2011.
 He returned again to deliver the commencement address for the class of 2019 and receive an honorary doctorate for his achievements.

 Career

 Trim worked as director of photography for: